SAP-samples/cap-service-integration-codejam/exercises/11-associate-local-remote-entities/README.md

 Content-Type: application/json
 ```

-This file contains three HTTP requests, that are designed to be executed one at a time, in the order that they're presented.
+This file contains three HTTP requests that are designed to be executed one at a time, in the order that they're presented.
 When you view the file in your workspace editor, the contents should be recognized and "Send request" links should become available.

 👉 Consider what the requests in this file are doing:

 1. First there is an OData query operation ("CustomersQuery") to get a list of the customers via the `Customers` entity set which is our projection onto the external service.
 This is so we have a customer ID to use in the next request.
 1. Next comes an OData create operation ("IncidentsCreate") which sends a payload in a POST request to the `Incidents` entity set.
 The payload is a JSON representation of some of the properties of the entity type: the incident's title and urgency, and the ID of the customer with which the new incident should be associated.
-There are a couple of variables used here; the `$timestamp` is used to distinguish multiple new incidents, in case you want create more than one, and the `customer_ID` which is a reference to the determination of the ID of the first entity in the entity set returned from the first (query) operation, via `CustomersQuery.response.body.value[0].ID`.
+    There are a couple of variables used here; the built-in `$timestamp` variable is used to distinguish multiple new incidents, in case you want create more than one, and the `customer_ID` variable which is a reference to the determination of the ID of the first entity in the entity set returned from the first (query) operation, via `CustomersQuery.response.body.value[0].ID`.
 1. Finally there's a third request that turns a draft into an active entry which is required for all changes to entities managed by SAP Fiori's draft mechanism - see the link in the [Further reading](#further-reading) section below for more information.

 👉 Now that you understand what these requests are, make them, one after the other, by using the "Send request" links.
 Take a moment to look at the HTTP responses, too.